CEC Earns NCCA Accreditation

 period after the second unsuccessful attempt.

-- Candidate is limited to three attempts per calendar year.
+- Candidate is limited to three attempts per 12-month cycle.

 - Written exam scores are valid for two years.